1bardesign/ferris-examples/readme.md

 It's almost _too_ easy to do this.

 A downside is that you can overdo this and sort of forget that systems exist, even when they might be a better fit :) This is done as a deliberate example for the particle entity - the "transform" component should really be in its own system.
 Thankfully, migrating from a behaviour to a "proper" component is not much work when you need to.
 Just be mindful of this.
 A good middle ground is creating classes for behaviours you find yourself reusing.

+**No Audio, Yet**

+It's coming, but you can also get a really long way by just loading a few sound effects and playing them from the start upon something happening, and sticking some looping music in the background.
+I just haven't had time to source proper sound for the demos yet - or to pull a few handy sound utility things out of arco :)

 **No ui layout stuff**